carahufano/getting-and-cleaning-data-project-coursera/README.md

 6) Expands the names in feature info for readability

-7)Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+7) Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 8) The end result is produced in the file tidy.txt.